grdzmca-pixel/web-security-assessment-lab/README.md

-# 🔐 Web Application Security Assessment & Privilege Escalation Lab
+# 🔐 Web Application Security Assessment Lab

 ## 📌 Overview
 This project demonstrates how insecure session management and weak authentication mechanisms in a web application can lead to privilege escalation and account compromise.